kunall17/hydeout/gsoc/gsoc17.md

 ##### Implemented prettier (code formatting)

 One of most important part of my contribution, was this.
-Prettier added a code styling guide and increased the code readibility of the project.
+Prettier added a code styling guide and increased the code readability of the project.

 [Renable prettier and fix all issues related to it](https://github.com/zulip/zulip-mobile/pull/859)  was a massive PR to fix all the non-formatted code, and now the code styling of the project is much better